Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - test mode --> connect the registers in a chain and use them to force inputs or read values

 See later for JTAG interface.

+## System-on-Chip
+Complete system integrated on a single silicon die:
+- reduction of discrete external components
+- small form factor

+However not all parts of the system can be integrated for mechanical or electrical reasons
+- high currents
+- not supported by the integrated silicon process
+- robustness of connections

+Why implement an SoC?
+- unit cost
+  - NOTE: this includes only the production not the design
+- performance, greater than PCB based solution
+- reduced energy and power required
+- number of requested I/O, it's like having the possibility of fusing toghether multiple components
+- security, both IP and sensitive information in memory

+An SoC can include a variety of components
+- one or more processors
+- different types of memories
+- dedicated accelerators for specific operations
+- time related functions --> timers, watchdogs, oscillators
+- power supply distribution
+- interfaces --> network, serial ports, ADC, DAC

+Similarly to a PCB design, the first step is to partition the system in different functional units.
+The next step is to define the memory hierarchy and architecture.
+Classical buses solutions are falling out of favors due to bottleneck and are being substituted by a network on chip (NoC) approach.
+A NoC basically implements a small network directly on the chip with basic funcitonality like addressing and routing to allow communications between different parts of the chip.
+NoC can take up to 20/30% of the hw resources but they solve several complex problem in the design of the communicaiton part and are suitable for highly scalable solutions (e.g. beyond 8 cores a NoC is necessary).

+### Testability
+Testing an single chip made of different components is a difficult task because they cannot be tested independently and the integrated in the chip.
+This is why the design needs to account also for the testing part by preparing suitable interfaces:
+- boundary scan like in PCB
+- Built In Self Test (BIST)  to overcome the limitation of the scan (operate at lower frequency)

+## Distributed/Networked ES
+Processing and data storage are split over multiple devices.
+There is slight difference in terminology:
+- distributed when computation are equally distributed
+- networked when the nodes are just connected but are different

+The critical part is implementing the communication between the nodes:
+- wired
+- wireless --> more complex
+  - A relevant interest is in Sensor Networks

+Examples
+- domotic
+This is more tricky because there are a variety of different devices with different computing capabilities and functionalities.
+- automotive
+Usually in this fields distributed systems are used to ensure safety and avoid a single point of failure that can be a centralized system. the different systems are interconnected over a shareed bus (CAN bus).
+- wireless sensors networks
+  - limited possibility to connect and store energy
+  - operating in hasrsh enviroments
+  - need for redundancy, both for failure of nodes and communications
+  The general architecture consists of a high number of sensors that communicate with a gateway to exchange information with the host.
+The typical approach to expose the data is using a publish-subscribe model.